Holi0317/sms-library-api/README.md

 # Deployed site
 [Here](https://slh.holi0317.net/)

+# Migration from 0.1.0 to 0.2.x
+Starting from 0.2.0, the project uses SQLite as database instead of MongoDB.

+In order to migrate database, a migrate script is written.

+Checkout migrate/README.md for details.

 # Configuration
 Both backend and frontend requires configuration.
 This app uses [yaml](https://en.wikipedia.org/wiki/YAML) for configuration.

 The yaml file can be stored anywhere in your filesystem.
 Then, set the environment variable, `SLH_CONFIG_PATH`, that points to the yaml file before starting the application

 The `SLH_CONFIG_PATH` environment variable must be presented in absolute path, to avoid confusion.

+If it is executed in a docker container with provided Dockerfile, the environmental variable can be ignored.

 ## Required information for Google OAuth2
 In order to get this app up and running, we need to have some information from Google.